 Transfer learning is a widely-used technique that consists in fine-tuning such pre-trained CNNs on completely new tasks.
 We used one of these CNNs, called ResNet50, and starting from its pre-trained state, we fine-tuned it on our brain scan dataset to predict ages instead of dogs, cats, cars, etc. Below we present the complete set of results for these different flavors of CNN architecture and training.

-Focusing only on a 1cm axial zone, CNNs trained on raw data are able to match the performance of a linear model trained on the whole tissue segmented MRI.
+Focusing only on a 1cm axial zone, CNNs trained on raw data match the performance of a linear model trained on the whole tissue segmented MRI.
 There are many ways we could improve the performances using neural networks: we could use more slices, design a 3D convolutional neural network, or use domain adaptation techniques to limit the multi-centric effect.
 We have no doubts deep learning methods would outperform more significantly linear models with more data, but even using transfer learning, it remains true that such models often require large amounts of data, which is difficult in healthcare.

 As a final trick, we averaged the prediction of two of our best algorithms: the CNN with data augmentation, and the linear model on the segmented MRI.
 Comparable to collaboration between experts, ensembling methods bring an additional boost in performance, highlighting that the two models are different but complementary.